-viii.
+XII.
 Timeline

 The Title IX Coordinator or Deputy will keep the parties informed of the status of the College's resolution of the report throughout the process.
-The Investigators will strive to complete the Investigation within twenty to twenty-five (20-25) business days of the Notice of Investigation.
-The Investigators will strive to complete the Outcome within ten (10) business days of receipt of Parties' Responses to Evidence.
+The Investigators will strive to complete the formal investigation process within 120 days of the Notice of Investigation.
+The College will strive to schedule and conduct the hearing within a reasonably prompt time frame after the completion of the investigation.